martinbean/laravel-sluggable-trait/README.md

 # Laravel Sluggable Trait

 A trait you can apply to Eloquent models to have slugs automatically generated on save.
+This is a slight improvement on martinbean/laravel-sluggable-trait to allow the slug character to be changed from dash to underscore (by default) or any character of your choice.

 ## Installation

-    $ composer require martinbean/laravel-sluggable-trait
+    $ composer require mvnrsa/laravel-sluggable-trait

 ## Usage